PR1YAM9/RoboChat_AI_ChatBot/README.md

-# Frontend Assignment: Robo Chat
+# Robo Chat

 Robo Chat is a simple React-based chat application that allows users to create and manage multiple chat sessions.
 It features a responsive design with a sidebar for managing chats and a chat area for viewing and interacting with messages.

-Frontend Technology used: ReactJS, CSS and Axios
+Frontend Technology used: ReactJS, CSS, and Axios

 Website Link: https://chat-app-topaz-rho.vercel.app/

-## Explaination of API usage
+## Explanation of API usage

-Input is taken from the user by useState hook and sent to the AI model using the ai,
+Input is taken from the user by useState hook and sent to the AI model using the AI,

 ```javascript
 const handleSubmit = async (e) => {